-19-year-old Tomek whiles away his lonely life by spying on his opposite neighbour Magda through binoculars.
+19-year-old Tomek spies on his neighbor, Magda, through binoculars.
 She’s an artist in her mid-thirties, and appears to have everything – not least a constant stream of men at her beck and call.
-But when the two finally meet, they discover that they have a lot more in common than appeared at first sight…
+But when the two finally meet, they find they have a lot more in common than appeared at first sight…

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing